Tino Costa: Montpellier

 Costa signed with Montpellier of Ligue 2 for the 2008–09 season, after agreeing to a three-year contract.
 He made his debut for the club in their opening match of the season, playing the full 90 minutes in their loss to Strasbourg.
 He scored his first career goal for the club a few weeks later in their 4–0 demolition of Reims.
 He was held scoreless for the majority of the fall season, before returning to form mid-season scoring a brace against Boulogne.
 In a span of six weeks, during the latter part of the season, Costa scored goals against Dijon, Châteauroux, Brest, and Clermont.
 As a result, Montpellier were among the head of the pack for promotion to Ligue 1.
 The club's future was determined on the final day of the season with a 2–1 victory over Strasbourg, who were also fighting for promotion.
-Costa scored the eventual game-winning goal in the 19th minute helping Montpellier return to Ligue 1 play.
+Costa scored the eventual game-winning goal in the 19th minute, helping Montpellier return to Ligue 1 play.
 For the entire season, Costa scored 8 goals and assisted on 11 goals.
 He was nominated for the Ligue 2 Player of the Year award, but lost out to the Cameroonian Paul Alo'o.

 Following the season, several Ligue 1 clubs began inquiring for Costa's services, most notably RC Lens and Toulouse.
 However, Costa refuted any claims of leaving the city of Montpellier and signed a contract extension on 1 July 2009 until the year 2013.
 Despite missing the club's opening 1–1 draw with Paris Saint-Germain, Costa made his Ligue 1 debut against Lorient scoring the club's opening goal in the 60th minute.
 The match ended in a 2–2 draw.
 The following week, he scored again, this time in a 2–0 victory over Sochaux.
 Two weeks later, he converted a 39th-minute penalty against Lens.
 The goal turned out to be the winner.

 Valencia

 On 1 July 2010, Costa joined La Liga club Valencia on a four-year contract for a transfer fee of €6.5 million.
 He scored his first goal for Valencia on his debut in the UEFA Champions League.
 The midfielder shot accurately from 30 yards out, and Valencia went on to win 0–4 at Bursaspor.
 He scored his first league goal for Valencia against Getafe on 14 November 2010.
-On 18 December he scored his second league goal from 35 yards out when he converted a free-kick against Real Sociedad.
+On 18 December, he scored his second league goal from 35 yards out when he converted a free-kick against Real Sociedad.

+He acquired French nationality by naturalization in 2011.